openthread/ot-docs/site/en/guides/border-router/ot-commissioner-andriod.md

 Before you begin, make sure that you've completed all of the steps in the [External Commissioning guide](external-commissioning.md).

+> To use the Thread Group Android App for Thread 1.1, refer to [Use Thread Group's Android app](#threadgroup).

-## Download the OT Commissioner Android App
+## Use OpenThread's OT Commissioner Android App

 You can download and build the OT Commissioner Android App from the OpenThread Commissioner [GitHub repository](https://github.com/openthread/ot-commissioner/tree/master/android).

 **Note:** The OT Commissioner App is only available for Android.

-## Connect to the Border Router
+### Connect to the Border Router

 1. With both devices on the same network, connect the device with the OT Commissioner Android App to the Border Router.